YCAMInterlab/dna-of-forests/README.md

 # ruby setup --------

 # check the version of ruby
-# this command will show you target ruby version of this project
+# this command will show you target ruby version in this project
 cat .ruby-version

 # installl ruby of specific version